MicrosoftDocs/windows-driver-docs/windows-driver-docs-pr/netcx/porting-ndis-to-netadapter-cx.md

     return status;
 }
 ```

-To create an receive queue from [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md), use the same pattern.
+To create a receive queue from [*EVT_NET_ADAPTER_CREATE_RXQUEUE*](evt-net-adapter-create-rxqueue.md), use the same pattern.

-As shown in the above example, when creating transmit/receive queues you need to provide a set of callbacks:
+Because the NETRXQUEUE and NETTXQUEUE objects are parented to the NETADAPTER, WDF automatically deletes the queues when the adapter is deleted.
+Also, unlike in NDIS 6.x, the client does not need to handle start and pause semantics.

+When creating transmit and receive queues, the client provides pointers to the following callbacks:

 ### EVT_TXQUEUE_ADVANCE

 The [*EVT_TXQUEUE_ADVANCE*](evt-txqueue-advance.md) callback is similar to [**MINIPORT_SEND_NET_BUFFER_LISTS**](https://msdn.microsoft.com/library/windows/hardware/ff559440) in NDIS 6.x.
-NetAdapterCx calls this callback when new packets need to be sent.

-However, in the NetAdapterCx model, the client must complete packets from within the *Advance* event callback, either by updating the ring buffer's **BeginIndex** member manually, or by calling [**NetRingBufferReturnCompletedPackets method**](netringbufferreturncompletedpackets.md).

 In a production driver, the client would call ring buffer macros to retrieve packets from the queue, send the data, and then complete the packets.
 The following example simply completes incoming transmit packets: